 The Company assesses whether a contract is or contains a lease, at inception of the contract.
 Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the Company - except for short-term leases (defined as leases with a lease term of 12 months or less) and leases of low value assets.
-Payments associated with short-term leases and all leases of low-value assets are recognised on a straight-line basis as an expense in profit or loss.
+Payments associated with short-term leases and all leases of low-value assets (including small equipment such as printers, PC's and others) are recognised on a straight-line basis as an expense in profit or loss.
+The Company uses the exemption in IFRS 16 for low value assets, considering the nature of the assets, their costs and their low significance to the operations of the Company.
 Assets and liabilities arising from a lease are initially measured on a present value basis.